cxxr/better-java/README.md

 [Google's Java Style][googlestyle] guide.
 The best part of that guide is the [Programming Practices][googlepractices] section.
 Definitely worth a read.

+### Javadoc

+Documenting your user facing code is important.
+And this means [using examples][javadocex] and using sensible descriptions of variables, methods, and classes.

+The corollary of this is to not document what doesn't need documenting.
+If you don't have anything to say about what an argument is, or if it's obvious, don't document it.
+Boilerplate documentation is worse than no documentation at all, as it tricks your users into thinking that there is documentation.

 # Deploying

 Deploying Java properly can be a bit tricky.